Martha Atienza

 Bio

-In 2017, Martha Atienza (b.
-1981, Manila, Philippines; lives and works in Bantayan Island, Philippines) won the Baloise Art Prize in Art Basel for her seminal work Our Islands.
-Since 2017, her work has been shown and collected worldwide.
-Prior to this, she was twice awarded the Ateneo Art Awards in Manila (2012/2016) and the prestigious Cultural Center of the Philippines Thirteen Artist Award (2015).
+She won the Baloise Art Prize in Art Basel for her seminal work Our Islands in 2017.
+Prior to this, she was twice awarded the Ateneo Art Awards in Manila (2012/2016) and the Cultural Center of the Philippines Thirteen Artist Award (2015).
 Recent biennales and triennials include the 17th Istanbul Biennial, Istanbul (2022), Bangkok Art Biennale: Escape Routes, BACC, Bangkok (2020), Honolulu Biennial: To Make Wrong / Right / Now, Oahu, Hawaii (2019); and the 9th Asia Pacific Triennial of Contemporary Art, QAGOMA, Brisbane (2018).
 Recent group exhibitions include An Ocean in Every Drop at the Jameel Arts Center, Dubai (2022), Breaking Water at Contemporary Arts Center, Cincinnati (2022), and Animal Kingdom at Âme Nue Artspace, Hamburg (2021).
 Her solo exhibition The Protectors inaugurated Silverlens New York in 2022.

-In 2017, Martha Atienza (b.
-1981, Manila, Philippines; lives and works in Bantayan Island, Philippines) won the Baloise Art Prize in Art Basel for her seminal work Our Islands.
-Since 2017, her work has been shown and collected worldwide.
-Prior to this, she was twice awarded the Ateneo Art Awards in Manila (2012/2016) and the prestigious Cultural Center of the Philippines Thirteen Artist Award (2015).
+She won the Baloise Art Prize in Art Basel for her seminal work Our Islands in 2017.
+Prior to this, she was twice awarded the Ateneo Art Awards in Manila (2012/2016) and the Cultural Center of the Philippines Thirteen Artist Award (2015).
 Recent biennales and triennials include the 17th Istanbul Biennial, Istanbul (2022), Bangkok Art Biennale: Escape Routes, BACC, Bangkok (2020), Honolulu Biennial: To Make Wrong / Right / Now, Oahu, Hawaii (2019); and the 9th Asia Pacific Triennial of Contemporary Art, QAGOMA, Brisbane (2018).
 Recent group exhibitions include An Ocean in Every Drop at the Jameel Arts Center, Dubai (2022), Breaking Water at Contemporary Arts Center, Cincinnati (2022), and Animal Kingdom at Âme Nue Artspace, Hamburg (2021).
 Her solo exhibition The Protectors inaugurated Silverlens New York in 2022.

 Gilubong Ang Akong Pusod Sa Dagat (My Navel is Buried in the Sea)